JohnReid/dotfiles/README.markdown

 ### Installing source files

 Installation of the dot files to `${HOME}` is as simple as running:

 ```console
 ./install.sh
 ```

 in this top-level directory.
+This should also be done whenever a new dot-file is created.

 ## Requirements